Careers Overview

 |

-Partnerships with external providersPartnerships with external providers, such as Positive Steps, Brother UK, Findel, Greater Manchester higher, Bright futures trust and GMCA Enterprise Co-ordinator & Advisor Network will be reviewed on an annual basis against the needs of the students and the priorities of the school.
+Partnerships with external providersPartnerships with external providers, such as Positive Steps, Greater Manchester Combined Authority, The Careers and Enterprise Company and The Enterprise Advisor Network (Brother UK and Whitecroft lighting).
+These are reviewed on an annual basis against the needs of the students and the priorities of the school.
 Clear criteria will be used by the SLT to establish the rationale for any partnership.
-No agreements can be entered into without the authorisation of the Principal.
-The school has established an Alumni network to help raise the aspirations of our students and work with subject areas to bring closer their various career routes and our curriculum. |
+No agreements can be entered into without the authorisation of the Principal. |

 Quality AssuranceThe Careers Education and Guidance programme will be monitored, reviewed and evaluated through: